RomanKue/docs-example/README.md

 a [New App][New App]
 and wait for approval.
 As soon as the issue is approved, you will receive further information.

+## Self Service

+The following use cases are supported via self-service

+* [New App][New App]
+  Create a new unity app.
+* [Decommission App][Decommission App]
+  Decommission your unity app, if you don't need it anymore.

 [lint-badge]: https://atc-github.azure.cloud.bmw/UNITY/unity/actions/workflows/lint.yaml/badge.svg

 [test-actions-badge]: https://atc-github.azure.cloud.bmw/UNITY/unity/actions/workflows/test-actions.yaml/badge.svg